Slipknot (band): Mate. Feed. Kill. Repeat. and beginnings (1995–1998)

-Self-titled debut album and emergence (1998–2000)
+Slipknot and rise to fame (1998–2000)

 Chris Fehn was brought in to replace Darner on percussion before Slipknot traveled to Malibu, California, to work on their debut album in September 1998.
 Partway through the recording process of the album, Slipknot returned to Des Moines for the Christmas period.
 During that period, guitarist Brainard decided to leave the band.
 Brainard said, "some decisions were made that I wasn't particularly happy with".
 Slipknot later recruited Jim Root to complete their lineup and the band returned to Malibu to continue work on the album.
 Work on the album concluded in early 1999, allowing the band to go on their first tour as part of the Ozzfest lineup in 1999.
 Ozzfest greatly increased Slipknot's audience, furthering the band's success with their self-titled album that was released on June 29, 1999.
 Slipknot released its first home video Welcome to Our Neighborhood, which was directed by Thomas Mignone, and the singles "Wait and Bleed" and "Spit It Out", which were also directed by Mignone.
 The singles received some airplay, but Slipknot quickly developed a large following, mainly from touring and word of mouth.
 The band toured several countries throughout 1999 and 2000 in support of the album.
 In early 2000, Slipknot was certified platinum; a first for an album released by Roadrunner Records.